ywang692/PWID_India_Modeling/README.md

 ## Simulations
 The model was written and executed in the R statistical software language (v.4.4.1) and largely utilized the [EpiModel](http://epimodel.org/) package.

-[renv/library]("renv/library") contains all R packages in the versions used by the project.
+[renv]("renv") contains all R packages in the versions used by the project.

 Code to load datasets, compile all parameters, and generate initial conditions for simulations is in `01.param.R`